20% off your first purchase with code: SHOP24

 • Do not damage classroom materials

-These are all things that students have the ability to do even in the lower grades.
-They are specific and aren't open for debate which will prevent power struggles with the teacher.
+These are things that students have the ability to do even in the lower grades.
+They are specific and aren’t open for debate which will prevent power struggles with the teacher.
 Did you or did you not run in the classroom?
-There's only one correct answer.
-Rules like these are so much easier to enforce consistently than something vague like "Be nice to others."
+There’s only one correct answer.
+Rules like these are so much easier to enforce consistently than something vague like “Be nice to others.”

-Step 2 - Behavior Monitoring System
+➡️ Step 2 – Behavior Monitoring

-Once you decide on a few important rules for your classroom, you need a way to monitor student behavior.
-This is important for a couple of reasons.
-First, students should be active participants in monitoring themselves.
-It gives them ownership of how they act at school which goes a long way toward creating a positive classroom environment.
 Second, a monitoring system is essential for documentation.
-You want to give parents accurate information about any behavior issues their child may be experiencing.
+You need to give parents accurate information about any behavior issues their child is experiencing.
 If you have an IEP meeting, you must be able to provide data.
-Without a monitoring system in place, you'll just be guessing.
+Without a monitoring system in place, you’ll just be guessing.

 How does a clip chart work?

-To use a clip chart, you just need a set of clothespins labeled with your students' names or assigned numbers.
-Each morning, students start the day with their clips on the center section.
-This might be labeled "ready to learn" or something similar.
-As students demonstrate good behavior choices, you can let them move their clips up to a higher section.
+As students demonstrate good behavior choices, they get to move their clips up to a higher section.
 When they break a rule, the clip gets moved down.
-This provides kids with an effective visual representation of how their day is going and also allows them to change course if needed.
+This provides kids with a visual representation of how their day is going and allows them to change course if needed.
 The way a clip chart works allows you to give positive feedback instead of just addressing problem behavior.

 How does a pocket chart behavior system work?

 When a rule is broken, a card or stick gets removed.
-The goal is for the student to keep as many as possible and not run out by the end of the day.
-This type of behavior chart can also be supplemented with additional cards or sticks that students can earn as positive reinforcement.
-It can be as simple or as fancy as you like.
-For older elementary students, a themed chart like this Baseball 3-Strikes Pocket Chart is very effective and doesn't seem babyish.
+The goal is for students to keep as many as possible and not run out by the end of the day.
+This type of behavior chart can be supplemented with additional cards or sticks that students can earn as positive reinforcement.

-baseball three strikes behavior chart
+3 strikes behavior chart

-Step 3 - Logical Consequences
+➡️ Step 3 – Logical Consequences

-The best consequences are logical consequences - punishments that fit the crime.
-For example, if a child draws all over her desk, she might spend our Fun Friday time cleaning desks instead of playing games.
-If someone can't stop kicking his neighbor's chair, he'll have to sit by himself at the time out desk for the day.
+The best consequences are logical consequences – punishments that fit the crime.
+For example, if a child draws all over her desk, she might spend Fun Friday time cleaning desks instead of playing games.
+If someone can’t stop kicking his neighbor’s chair, he’ll sit by himself at the time out desk for the day.
 If a child visits an unapproved website, she loses computer privileges for a certain period of time.

 Coming up with logical consequences takes some creative thinking but it’s the best way to address behavior problems.
 For consequences to be effective, they should be relevant and realistic.